Stanley Dock, Regent Rd, Liverpool L3 0AN

 The Liverpool ECHO, in association with our acclaimed monthly magazine Business Post, is delighted to produce the region’s premier business awards event for 2020.

-On Thursday, June 18, 2020 at the magnificent Anglican Cathedral, Liverpool, we will celebrate and honour the very best in the city region’s business community.
-The awards launch in January 2020 so please come back and visit our site for further details and an entry form.
+On Thursday, June 18, 2020 at the Rum Warehouse, Liverpool, we will celebrate and honour the very best in the city region’s business community.

 Mon 24 Feb